Abdul-Aziz026/OOP/Inheritance.md

    - Virtual Functions
    - Pure Virtual Functions
    - Polymorphism
+5. Types of inheritance
+   - Single inheritance.
+   - Multi-level inheritance.
-5. Multiple Inheritance
+   - Multiple inheritance.
-6. Multilevel Inheritance
+   - Multipath inheritance.
-7. Hierarchical Inheritance
+   - Hierarchical Inheritance.
+   - Hybrid Inheritance.
-8. Diamond Problem
+6. Diamond Problem
-9. Initialization and Cleanup
+7. Initialization and Cleanup
-10. Best Practices
+8. Best Practices
-11. Conclusion
+9. Conclusion

 ### Introduction:
 Inheritance is a key concept in object-oriented programming (OOP) that allows a class to inherit properties and behaviors from another class.
 It promotes code reusability and establishes a relationship between classes.